Modeling the imprints of large-scale magnetized structures on $\gamma$-rays from extragalactic transients: Discussions and Summary

+\item In the second scenario, EBL-unattenuated VHE $\gamma$-rays produced during afterglow are injected.
+The required power at source for the cascade signal at Earth is less demanding than the UHECR injection case, which corresponds to only $\sim1$\% of the isotropic-equivalent $\gamma$-ray energy and may explain the angular offset, but the geometric time delay disfavors an origin of the sub-threshold photon in this GRB.
+The required magnetic field in the void IGM in this case is $B_{\rm IGM}\sim 10^{-5}$ nG to account for additional deflection of $e^\pm$ secondaries in the IGM.

+\item In the UHE $\gamma$-ray injection scenario, UHECRs accelerated during the GRB prompt emission phase interact with the internal GRB photon field, producing escaping UHE $\gamma$ rays.
+These photons cascade in the surrounding magnetized structure, where secondary pairs emit synchrotron radiation efficiently.
+The resulting pair echo is strongly beamed and can produce delayed TeV emission on timescales of $\lesssim1$ yr.
+Within the parameter range consistent with IceCube's non-detection of neutrinos from GRB~221009A, the energy requirement in this model is $\lesssim1\%$ of the isotropic-equivalent prompt $\gamma$-ray energy.

-We have also performed an independent check on the expected number of events between $0.1 - 1$ TeV 5.73 days after the burst using various flux shapes (power-law and broken power-law) and time intervals (5.73 days and 100 days after the burst).
+\item An independent check on the expected number of events between 0.1-1 TeV, 5.73 days after the burst was performed, using various spectral shapes (power-law and broken power-law) and time intervals (5.73 days and 100 days after the burst).
 We found that the UHE proton-induced or UHE/VHE $\gamma$-ray-induced cascade flux, approximated by the broken power laws, does not over-produce VHE events in the LAT.

-Extragalactic propagation of UHECRs injected by the GRB jet produces neutrinos peaking in the EeV range.
-No neutrino events were detected by either IceCube \cite{icecube2023ApJ...946L..26A} or KM3NeT \cite{km3net2024JCAP...08..006A} coincident with this GRB.
-While internal shock acceleration is expected to yield PeV neutrinos via interactions with prompt $\gamma$-rays, their non-detection places a time-integrated upper limit mainly in the 0.8–1~PeV range.
-UHECRs may be accelerated in the external shock during the afterglow phase, where interactions with afterglow photons also produce neutrinos in the EeV range.
-The resulting flux remains well below the current IceCube sensitivity~\cite{Murase:2022vqf}.

-For a fixed magnetic field in the structured region, a larger jet opening angle of a few degrees, as inferred from radio and X-ray polarization \citep{Bright:2023izk, RenJia:2023uzb, OConnor:2023ieu, Negro:2023cer}, results in greater angular dispersion of UHECRs from the GRB.
-For our energy estimate, we compute the proton fraction within $0.9^\circ$ of the initial emission direction, taking into account the Fermi-LAT angular resolution of $0.15^\circ$ above 10 GeV.
-A larger $\theta_j$ reduces this fraction and thus increases the required proton energy.
+\item For a fixed magnetic field in the structured region, a larger jet opening angle of a few degrees, as inferred from radio and X-ray polarization \citep{Bright:2023izk, RenJia:2023uzb, OConnor:2023ieu, Negro:2023cer}, results in larger angular dispersion of UHECRs from the GRB.
+For our energy estimate, we compute the proton fraction within $0.9^\circ$ of the initial emission direction, to account for the Fermi-LAT resolution of $0.15^\circ$ above 10 GeV.
+A larger $\theta_j$ reduces this fraction, thereby increasing the required proton energy.